sudeepaviraj/whatsapp-grabber/readme.md

 # Whatsapp Grabber 💉

-This software is a powerful tool that can help you to quickly and easily grab the numbers of all the members of a WhatsApp group.
+This Chrome Extension is a powerful tool that can help you to quickly and easily grab the numbers of all the members of a WhatsApp group.
 It is easy to use and can be used by anyone, regardless of their technical expertise.

 # Features ⚙